[Holodeck –

 sitting on the opposite side from usual.
 All of that tells me you’ve

 got something on your mind.
-What tells me that it’s making you
+And what tells me that it's making you

 miserable is that cloud of doom that’s rising from you like a ground